« back to list

 Good Academic Standing

-In cases of really poor academic performance, the Academic Standing Committee may decide at any time that a student should be dismissed from the College for academic reasons.
-This decision may be made upon the recommendation of the student’s Division Dean and Department Head.
+Even if a student has not been at RISD for multiple semesters, the Academic Standing Committee could decide that dismissal from the College is appropriate if the student’s academic performance is substandard.
+This decision may be made upon the recommendation of the student’s Division dean and department head.

 Foundation (First-Year) Evaluation

-Foundation studies courses are prerequisites to the courses within a major.
-A student who receives an F or W in one or more of the three Foundation Studios: Drawing, Studio: Design, or Studio: Spatial Dynamics must make up that course.
-There are 2 ways to do so: (a) Summer Foundation Studies at RISD or (b) retake the course in the division of Foundation Studies within 12 months.
+Foundation Studies courses are prerequisites to the courses within a major.
+A student who receives an F or W in one or more of the three Foundation studios: Drawing, Design or Spatial Dynamics must make up that course.
+There are two ways to do so: (a) Summer Foundation Studies at RISD or (b) retake the course in Foundation Studies within 12 months.

 Any other student who fails a required Foundation Studies course must repeat the course within 12 months after the end of the academic year in which the failure was recorded.